Orthodontic Emergencies — Bethel Park, PA

 - Step 2: Follow our instructions until you reach us .
 Over the phone, one of our team members will walk you through how to manage your emergency until you arrive at our office.

-- Step 3: See Dr. Cartwright for an emergency exam .
-When you arrive, Dr. Cartwright will see you right away to evaluate your situation and alleviate any serious pain.
+- Step 3: See Dr. Cartwright or Dr. Palmer for an emergency exam .
+When you arrive, they will see you right away to evaluate your situation and alleviate any serious pain.

 - Step 4: Get the professional care you need .
-Dr. Cartwright will review his findings with you and how he recommends moving forward.
+Dr. Cartwright or Dr. Palmer will review their findings with you and how they recommend moving forward.
 In most cases, we’ll be able to completely address the issue right away, but if needed, we can schedule you for a follow-up appointment.

 You should visit our office for any emergency that involves fixing your orthodontic appliance, or any questions you have about treatment.
 However, if a serious injury occurs that affects your breathing, or there is uncontrollable bleeding, you should head to the nearest emergency room as fast as you can.
 If you’re unsure, you can also call our office, where one of our friendly team members can give you steps on what to do next.